HathorNetwork/rfcs/projects/web-wallet/rpc-protocol.md

 At this point, we will call `prepareCreateNewToken` and display the assembled transaction for user validation (UX is yet to be discussed).

-If the user accepts the transaction, we will, just like the `htr_createTx` method, create a `SendTransaction` model and execute the send transaction.
+If the user accepts the transaction, we will, just like the `htr_sendTx` method, create a `SendTransaction` model and execute the send transaction.
 Otherwise, we will answer with a `REQUEST_REJECTED` error

 ## 3.3 `htr_getUtxos`